 Next, you’ll need popsicle molds and sticks.
 My two favorite materials for the molds are silicone and stainless steel.
-This silicone mold makes 10 pops at a time and includes 100 sticks.
-If you prefer stainless steel, this set makes six popsicles at a time, and comes with 50 reusable bamboo sticks.
+This silicone mold makes 10 pops at a time and includes a funnel, cleaning brush, and sticks.
+If you prefer stainless steel, this set makes six popsicles at a time and comes with reusable bamboo sticks.
 If you need more sticks, you can find food-grade popsicle sticks online for about $5 for a couple hundred.
 Make sure, however, that the ones you get are food-grade, and not just intended for arts and crafts.

 Finally, you’ll need not only a freezer, but one with enough space to set the molds on a level surface where they won’t be disturbed for the hours it will take for the popsicles to set.
 It’s no fun to reach for a bag of frozen peas and accidentally create a miniature reenactment of the Snapple Popsicle Debacle in your own kitchen.

 Healthy Popsicle Recipes

 The options are endless for making your own fun flavored and healthy popsicles!
 We offer a starting point below, but feel free to tap into your creativity by incorporating your own fruit and veggie combinations.
 Let us know what flavor profiles you discover!